 - Verbal abuse and physical violence

 - Financial issues

-Here are three ways that counseling for relationship problems can pave the road to recovery from an addiction, as well as a better relationship.
+can pave the road to recovery from an addiction, as well as a better relationship.

 It may feel like continued addiction is the addict’s fault alone.
 However, it is often a relationship problem.
 You may inadvertently enable the addiction.
 Covering for your partner, lending them money, and dealing with their responsibilities are all enabling behaviors.
 Relationship counseling can help you identify and break these patterns.